eficode-academy/oidc-oauth2-katas/csrf-attacks.md

 Finally, try to execute the attack as previously and simultaneously observe logs from the object store POD.
-You should see from the POD log, that when you attempt the attack, the POST request is rejected due to a 'csrf nonce' mismatch.
+You should see from the POD log, that when you attempt the attack, the POST request is rejected due to a 'missing csrf nonce'.

 ### Clean up